DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-subject/summer-week-12-ect-reflect.md

 1. What did you see in this module that you already do or have seen in other classrooms?
 2. What do you feel is the gap between your current practice and what you have seen in this module?
-3. Which of the ‘key takeaways’ do you need to focus on?
+3. Which of the 'key takeaways' do you need to focus on?
 Where and when might you try to apply them to your teaching?